Last Updated: 3/7/2023 | March 7th, 2023

-The information I (and that thousands of others) have shared about travel was always there but hidden away among travelers and locals, or buried in guidebooks and forums.
+The information I (and thousands of others) have shared about travel was always there — but hidden away among travelers and locals, or buried in guidebooks and forums.
 It wasn’t easily found, but it was there.

-When I started traveling in 2006, there wasn’t that much information available on travel.
+When I started my journeys in 2006, there wasn’t that much easily accessible information on travel.
 I read countless guidebooks and spent hours looking at forums searching for tips that I would only discover through experience.

 But the growth of blogs made all that “hidden” information much more accessible.
-They pulled out of the shadows all the stuff most people (like myself) don’t inherently know without traveling.
+They pulled out of the shadows all the stuff most people (like myself) don’t inherently know without actually traveling.

-But that doesn’t mean there’s nothing new to learn.
-I read countless blogs to stay abreast of the latest industry trends, unearth some new tips, apps, services, and discover interesting places I never would have known about.
+That doesn’t mean there’s nothing new to learn.
+I read countless blogs to stay abreast of the latest industry trends; unearth some new tips, apps, and services; and discover interesting places I never would have known about.

 A story takes us to a new place, teaches us something new, reminds us to dream big, and inspires us to finally take that trip we’ve always dreamed about.

-And that’s more powerful than any new cutting edge travel tip.
+And that’s more powerful than any new travel tip.

 Book Your Trip: Logistical Tips and Tricks